tensor4all/PartitionedMPSs.jl/README.md

 [![CI](https://github.com/tensor4all/PartitionedMPSs.jl/actions/workflows/CI.yml/badge.svg)](https://github.com/tensor4all/PartitionedMPSs.jl/actions/workflows/CI.yml)

 ## General Information
 This library provides an implementation of partitioned matrix product states (MPSs) in Julia.
-A `PartitionedMPS` object is a collection of `SubDomainMPS` objects, each of which is an MPS projected on a subdomain of the whole index set.
+A `PartitionedMPS` (short for PartitionedMatrixProductStates) object is a collection of `SubDomainMPS` (short for SubDomain Matrix Product State) objects, each of which is an MPS projected on a subdomain of the whole index set.
 This library also provides a block-wise multiplication of partitioned MPSs.